 Summitry’s Dividend Growth Strategy is comprised 100% of dividend-paying equities and is made available to clients who wish to have exposure to the income generation and total return opportunity that is offered from the equities held in the Sustainable Income strategy, but without the exposure to SI’s bond and preferred stock holdings.
 Your Financial Advisor can help you decide if this is a useful and appropriate strategy given your personal financial circumstances.

 This commentary reflects the opinions of Summitry, LLC and is for informational purposes only.
 Nothing herein constitutes investment advice or any recommendation that any particular security, transaction, or strategy is suitable for any specific person.
 The securities identified do not represent all the securities purchased, sold, or recommended for client accounts.
 Past performance does not guarantee future returns.
 Investing involves risk.
 The reader should not assume that an investment in the securities identified was or will be profitable.
 An index is a hypothetical portfolio of securities representing a particular market or market segment and is used as an indicator of the change in the securities market.
 Indexes are unmanaged, do not incur fees and expenses, and cannot be invested in directly.
+For Top Contributors and Top Detractors, the investment characteristics presented are shown on a gross basis and do not reflect the deduction of advisory fees, trading costs, custodial fees, or other costs that clients have paid or would have paid.
+The deduction of fees and expenses reduces investment returns and would also affect the investment characteristics presented.
+The criteria used to select the presented investments are based on the top contributors to performance for the period and top detractors to performance for the period.
+Other investments held during the same period may have performed differently, including experiencing losses.
+For a complete list of holdings during the period discussed, please contact your Advisor.

 [i] Sustainable Income Composite includes all Sustainable Income accounts with a long-term target of 70% investment in primarily U.S. dividend paying stocks and 30% investment in income producing securities which include bonds and/or ETFs, preferred securities, REITs and MLPs.
 The allocation among asset classes generally may vary around this long-term target by plus or minus 10 percentage points and we may hold cash balances.
 The primary objective of the strategy is to produce monthly income that grows at a rate faster than inflation through a portfolio principally invested in equities, and a secondary objective to participate in the long-term appreciation of the equity securities held.
 Bonds and preferred stocks are selected to add stability to the portfolio’s cash flow.
 Summitry employs a value-based investment strategy focusing on high-quality multi-national businesses that can be purchased at a discount to their estimate of intrinsic value.
 The benchmark for this composite is a blended benchmark consisting of 70% S&P 500 Dividend Aristocrats Index, and the Bloomberg Aggregate Bond index (30%) (Formerly Barclays Capital Aggregate Bond Index) and is rebalanced monthly.
 After March 31, 2020, the equity portion of the blended benchmark was replaced from the S&P 500 Index to the S&P 500 Dividend Aristocrats Index.
 Summitry believes this most closely represents the strategy pursued in the equity allocation.
 Anytime the individual components are shown, should be considered supplemental information.
 The minimum account size for this composite is $250 thousand.